Get Answers Now!

 We realize that many students require financial assistance to achieve their academic goals.
 To accommodate students’ financial needs, all of our programs qualify for federal loans and grants.
 If you qualify, our job is to secure them for you.
 We tirelessly work to help determine your eligibility and assist you in funding your education, so you can attend school while continuing to live your life.

-Career College of Northern Nevada is recognized by the U.S. Dept. of Education as an eligible institution under the Higher Education Act of 1965, as amended, for the purpose of student participation in federal grant and loan programs.
+Career College of Northern Nevada is an accredited institution by the ACCSC, as well as recognized by the U.S. Dept. of Education as an eligible institution under the Higher Education Act of 1965, as amended, for the purpose of student participation in federal grant and loan programs.
 Information and applications concerning these programs may be obtained from the Director of Financial Aid.
 It is the student’s responsibility to contact the Financial Aid office for filing of the necessary forms.
 It is equally important that the student understands his/her rights and responsibilities concerning the program from which he is receiving aid.

 The College recognizes that many students will need financial assistance, and various federal programs are available to aid a student in paying their tuition.
 Career College of Northern Nevada is recognized by the U.S. Dept. of Education as an eligible institution under the Higher Education Act of 1965, as amended, for the purpose of student participation in federal grant and loan programs.
 Information and applications concerning these programs may be obtained from the Director of Financial Aid.
 It is the student’s responsibility to contact the Financial Aid office for filing of the necessary forms.
 It is equally important that the student understands his/her rights and responsibilities concerning the program from which he is receiving aid